Crazy, Stupid, Love: Plot

 Jacob returns Cal's calls, asking for advice about being in a real relationship and meeting his girlfriend's parents.
 Jessica's mother finds the naked photos, which make her and Bernie believe that Cal and Jessica are in an illicit relationship.
 He furiously drives to Cal's, with Jessica following to stop him.

 Cal and his kids create a makeshift mini golf set in their backyard to remind Emily of their first date.
-During the gathering, Jacob and Hannah show up, and Hannah is revealed to be Cal and Emily's first daughter born to them as teens.
+During the gathering, Jacob and Hannah show up, and Hannah is revealed to be Cal and Emily's daughter.
 Cal is appalled that Jacob is dating his daughter, and forbids her from seeing him.
 Emily supports their relationship.
 Bernie and Jessica then arrive, revealing to everyone Jessica's and Robbie's respective feelings.
 David also arrives on the scene to return Emily's sweater from a previous date.
 Cal, Jacob, David, and Bernie then get into a scuffle which is soon broken up by the police.

 With Cal now worse off with his family than ever before, Jacob warms up to them as his and Hannah's romance blossoms.
 Jacob finds Cal at the bar and confesses that he is in love with Hannah and has therefore re-evaluated his life.
 Cal is happy that he is a changed man but does not approve of their relationship, having seen his former lifestyle.
 Jacob does not harbor any ill feelings and praises Cal for being a great father.

 At Robbie's eighth grade graduation, salutatorian Robbie gives a pessimistic speech about how he no longer believes in true love.
 Cal stops him, and recounts his own courtship with Emily to the audience, saying that, while he does not know if things will work out, he will never give up on her.
 With renewed faith, Robbie reaffirms his love for Jessica, to the audience's applause.

 After the ceremony, Cal gives Jacob and Hannah his blessing.
 Jessica gives Robbie an envelope containing her nude photos for emotional support.
 Robbie then smiles optimistically as he watches Cal and Emily talking together.